 All inspections shall be performed by a designated person.
-Any deficiency identified shall be examined and a determination made by a qualified person as to whether it constitutes a hazard.
+Any deficiency identified shall be examined and a determination made by a qualified person as to whether it constitutes a hazard, and if so, what additional steps need to be taken to address the hazard.

 Prior to use, each new, altered, modified, or repaired sling shall be inspected to verify compliance with the applicable provisions of this Chapter.
-A written record of the inspection referencing the individual sling identification is required.
+A written record